firefox-devtools/profiler/README.md

 Running
 =======

 This is the cleopatra-react branch, which doesn't support many features at the moment.
 One of them is opening profiles.
-The only way to show profiles at the moment is to use a new version of the gecko profiler addon, which I haven't published yet.
+The only way to show profiles at the moment is to use [my `for-cleopatra-react` branch of the gecko profiler addon](https://github.com/mstange/Gecko-Profiler-Addon/tree/for-cleopatra-react).

     $ # First, make sure you have somewhat recent versions of node and npm.
     $ # Then, clone this repository and check out this branch: